-Please note that this is just a guide and every individual case is unique.
+Please note that each individual situation is unique.
 Some of this information is changing and we will keep this page updated with the latest info as frequently as possible.
-The last update was March 26th, 2020.
+The last update was May 27, 2020.

 Note: If you are a unionized worker your rights might be different.
 Check your collective agreement or speak with your union rep.

 I work in a restaurant or retail store.
 What is my employer supposed to do to keep me safe at work?